MartinWitt/laughing-train/mining/commons-dbcp.md

 ```

 ### MagicConstant
-Should be one of: ResultSet.CONCUR_READ_ONLY, ResultSet.CONCUR_UPDATABLE
+Should be one of: ResultSet.TYPE_FORWARD_ONLY, ResultSet.TYPE_SCROLL_INSENSITIVE, ResultSet.TYPE_SCROLL_SENSITIVE
 in `src/main/java/org/apache/commons/dbcp2/DelegatingStatement.java`
 #### Snippet
 ```java